gaoming96/TorchFlow/playground/Readme.md

 One figure in 3 seconds.
 Fast, nearly real-time.

+Also, there is a [website](https://tenso.rs/demos/fast-neural-style/) for us to run the evaluation online.

 #### Train
 If I want to train my own style, I first need to download a 12GB file train2014 dataset and then train for around 4 month (but 4 hours on a Maxwell Titan X).